Nina Nastasia: Biography

 A 7-inch single, titled "What She Doesn't Know" was released on February 25, 2008.
 The single featured the title track, along with the song "Your Red Nose".
 Both tracks were recorded by Steve Albini during the On Leaving sessions.
 Nastasia has called the single "a good complement to You Follow Me".
 A solo American and European tour coincided with the release of the single.
 The single "Cry, Cry, Baby" was released on May 10, 2010, internationally and May 18 in the US.
 Her sixth studio album, Outlaster, followed on June 7, 2010.

 Nastasia disappeared from the public eye for several years.
 On September 24, 2017, she performed at the Electrical Audio 20th anniversary party at The Hideout Block Party in Chicago, Illinois.
 On December 14, 2018, she released the non-album single "Handmade Card".
 In October 2020, Nastasia issued a statement for her fans on Bandcamp which read: "I've been away for a long while now, but I just finished recording a new album with Steve Albini.
 I'm going to be working hard over the next few months to get those songs out to you and many more in the near future."

 In February 2022, Nastasia signed a record deal with Temporary Residence Limited, which digitally reissued On Leaving, You Follow Me and Outlaster that same month.
 She appeared as the opening act for Mogwai on their US theater tour in April.
 Her seventh studio album, Riderless Horse, recorded by Steve Albini and Greg Norman in a cabin in upstate New York, was released on July 22, 2022.
+Nastasia collaborated with musician Jeff MacLeod of The Cape May and Florida B.C. to record her next studio album, Jolie Laide.
+The record was released on November 17, 2023 under the name Jolie Laide.
+A music video for the song "Pacific Coast Highway" was released on August 18.
+Jolie Laide's second album, Creatures, was released on April 30, 2025.

+Nastasia's eighth studio album, Songs for a World of Trouble, was self-produced and released on June 13, 2025.
+The eight song record was released digitally, exclusively on Bandcamp, coupled with a 60-page eBook of artwork, pictures, poems, biographical stories, liner notes, and credits.
+The album will not be released physically or on any other digital platform.
+The album was preceded by the release of three music videos: "No Communication", "North Dakota", and "Happiness".